 Tech Accountability Coalition

-Inspired by that report, the Tech Accountability Coalition was born in March 2022 – from the passionate belief that tech’s systemic inequity can be course-corrected by systemic action.
-And that together we can make justice-based innovation the industry norm.
+An outgrowth of the report, the Tech Accountability Coalition was created in March, 2022 – from the belief that tech’s systemic inequity can best be course-corrected through systemic action.
+And that together we can make equitable and inclusive innovation, driven by a diverse workforce, the industry norm.